-- 14. The Committee shall not consider the student's academic or disciplinary records in determining whether a violation of the Student Code of Conduct has been made.
-The Committee may review a student's or student group's records, however, in determining the appropriate disciplinary action. - E. Authority of the Administrator and of the Student Conduct Committee - I. The Administrator or the Committee shall determine and make findings on the following two issues at the hearing: - a. whether a student or student group has violated the Student Code of Conduct; and - b. the appropriate disciplinary measure. - 2.
-The Administrator or the Student Conduct Committee shall render its written decision within seven days after the end of the hearing by forwarding its findings and recommendations to the Associate Vice President of Student Affairs and to the student. - F. Sanction Notification - I. The Associate Vice President shall review the recommendations of the Administrator or of the Committee and shall advise the student or student group of the decision by written notice sent by certified mail, return receipt requested, or personal delivery within seven days of receipt of the recommendations. - 2.
+- 13. If, during the preliminary investigation, it is determined that any witness would be subject to physical or mental harassment or that an emergency exists, the witness need not be present at the hearing, but may present as evidence a written summary of his/her testimony.
+The summary shall include the reason for the witness' absence and a statement verifying that the contents of the summary are true.
+If an imminent fear of reprisal exists, a Student Affairs administrator may also present a written statement in which the witness' identity has been concealed. - 14.
+The Committee shall not consider the student's academic or disciplinary records in determining whether a violation of the Student Code of Conduct has been made.
+The Committee may review a student's or student group's records, however, in determining the appropriate disciplinary action. - E. Authority of the Administrator and of the Student Life Committee - 1.
+The Administrator or the Committee shall determine and make findings on the following two issues at the hearing: - a. whether a student or student group has violated the Student Code of Conduct; and - b. the appropriate disciplinary measure. - 2.
+The Administrator or the Student Life Committee shall render its written decision within seven days after the end of the hearing by forwarding its findings and recommendations to the Vice President of Student Affairs and to the student. - F. Sanction Notification - I. The Vice President shall review the recommendations of the Administrator or of the Committee and shall advise the student or student group of the decision by written notice sent by certified mail, return receipt requested, or personal delivery within seven days of receipt of the recommendations. - 2.
 The notice to the student or student group shall include: - a. the specific provision of the Student Code of Conduct; - b. the discipline imposed and date of commencement: - c. a statement of the student's or student group's right to appeal in writing to the President: - d. a statement that the failure to file a timely request for such an appeal shall be deemed a waiver of the right to an appeal.

-G. Authority of the Associate Vice President to Impose Discipline.
+G. Authority of the Vice President to Impose Discipline.

-If it has been determined that a student or student group violated the Student Code of Conduct, the Associate Vice President of Student Affairs is authorized to:
+If it has been determined that a student or student group violated the Student Code of Conduct, the Vice President of Student Affairs is authorized to:

 - I. Place a written reprimand in the student's or student group's file admonishing them about the conduct and warning that further conduct in violation of the Student Code of Conduct may result in additional disciplinary measures. - 2.
 Suspend a student or student group from the College, a program, course or activity for a specific period of time. - 3.
 Expel a student or student group from the College, a program, course or activity on a permanent basis. - 4.
 Bar a student or student group from reenrollment in the College, a program, course or activity for a specific period of time in the event a student withdraws prior to being suspended or expelled. - 5.
-Condition a student's or student group's continued enrollment or reenrollment in the College, a program, course or activity on: - a. agreeing to restitution (i.e., reimbursement for damaged or misappropriated property); - b. successfully completing a probationary period; - c. undergoing a physical or psychological examination; or - d. successfully completing a prescribed number of hours of community service work. - H. Appeal of the Associate Vice President's Decision
+Condition a student's or student group's continued enrollment or reenrollment in the College, a program, course or activity on: - a. agreeing to restitution (i.e., reimbursement for damaged or misappropriated property); - b. successfully completing a probationary period; - c. undergoing a physical or psychological examination; or - d. successfully completing a prescribed number of hours of community service work. - H. Appeal of the Vice President's Decision